maslla100/Challenge-UTA-2/README.md

 ## Usage

 To use this project, open the index.html file in your browser.
 The page will display the portfolio page.
 Click on the links in the navbar to navigate to the other pages.
-Click on the images to view the full size images.
-Click on the links in the footer to navigate to the social media pages.
-Click on the "Contact" link in the navbar to navigate to the contact page.
-Fill out the form and click the "Submit" button to submit the form.
-Click on the "Submit" button without filling out the form to see the validation.
+Hover over the images to increase them in size or highlight their description.

 ## Credits

 This project was created by Luis Llamas.
-The mockup was provided by the UT Austin Coding Bootcamp.

 ## License